Touch me and see

 (Luke 24:39)

 God is patient with everyone who is struggling to believe for something.
-He was patient with the father in this story, He was patient with His disciples, and He is also patient with us today.
-He doesn’t expect us to fake it, and pretend we believe, or to give up and profess unbelief.
+He was patient with the father in this story, He was patient with His disciples, and He is equally patient with us today.
+He doesn’t expect us to fake it and pretend we believe, or to walk away in unbelief.
+We learn from the father in this story that there is a third option, to ask Jesus to help us in our unbelief.

 “Touch Me and see how much I love you.”